How the Phillies plan to use the bye week to get Ranger Suárez back on track: ‘He’s really close’

 Extra bases

 Austin Hays was scratched from the lineup Saturday because he felt back soreness after Friday’s game.
 The soreness worsened overnight.
 He was evaluated on Saturday in Washington, and Thomson said he “can play to tolerance.”
-Hays is feeling better since this afternoon, and the tests showed no structural damage, but it’s unclear if he’ll play Sunday. … Johan Rojas is not in Washington because he is sick.
-If he feels better, he will rejoin the team Sunday for game 162. … Spencer Turnbull (right lat strain) threw 52 pitches at the Phillies’ triple A ballpark in Allentown on Friday.
+Hays was feeling better Saturday afternoon, and the tests showed no structural damage, but it’s unclear if he’ll play Sunday. … Johan Rojas is not in Washington because he is sick.
+If he feels better, he will rejoin the team Sunday for game 162. … Spencer Turnbull (right lat strain) threw 52 pitches at the Phillies’ triple-A ballpark in Allentown on Friday.
 He came out of it well.
 The tentative plan is for him to pitch in the intrasquad game at Citizens Bank Park on Wednesday.